DorothyTamYiLing/GWarrange/readme.md

 python3 fix_genome.py --input <multifasta genome sequences, unzipped> --mycoor <blast output file name> --outdir <output directory>

 ```
-The output file for the genomes with same orientation is "fixed_genomes.fasta".
+The output file name for the genomes with same orientation is "fixed_genomes.fasta".

 ## Locating IS elements in the genome assemblies